TayloredTechnology/yugen/docs/architecture/routing.md

 #### Apish

-For all API's that use OpenAPI / Swagger or API Blueprint, we can autogenerate mocks against them, swapping in our dependencies against thier specification (which we assume works according to their documentation as it should be auto-generated and tested as **Armar** does for you)
+For all API's that use OpenAPI / Swagger or API Blueprint, we can autogenerate mocks against them, swapping in our dependencies against thier specification (which we assume works according to their documentation as it should be auto-generated and tested as **Yūgen** does for you)

 **Dredd** then runs against the mocks or they can be used internally